Skip to Content

 Ancón beach is a 15-minute drive from Trinidad (a taxi should cost you approximately 200 pesos), but hiring a bicycle and pedalling there adds an extra layer of adventure – the journey by bike should only take 40 minutes or so.

 The beach has almost three miles of white sand, palms, and palapas (that’s the traditional beach umbrella made from wooden branches and palms, if you didn’t know).
-The beach hotels run restaurants that will serve you classic Cuban rice dishes including pork, chicken, and fish on the sand.

 If you can find someone to take you, there’s an island named Cayo Blanco that can be reached in 45 minutes from Ancón beach.
 It has hermit crabs, the biggest black coral reef in Cuba, and large iguanas.